rapiz1/Rapiz1/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hey, I'm a third-year univeristy student majoring software engineering.
+👋 Hey, I'm an undergraduate majoring software engineering.
+Previously worked as intern in ByteDance, Alibaba Cloud, and Jump Trading.
+My interests includes networking, system programming and so on.
 🏆 [Got a 🥇 and a 🥉 in ACM/ICPC](https://icpc.global/ICPCID/6TMTTSRK8SRZ).